Corionis/ELS/README.md

 # ELS : Entertainment Library Synchronizer

-Entertainment Library Synchronizer (ELS) is a back-up tool for home media systems.
+Entertainment Library Synchronizer (ELS) is a backup tool for home media systems.
 ELS views media spanning multiple hard drives the same way modern media systems do - on a logical library basis, such as movies or TV shows.
 ELS combines the content for each library and performs name